atreynolds36/GTNexus-Mobile/README.md

 Mobile App Installation Guide
 GTNexus 2014

 To be able to deploy the web based code located in the Mobile-App folder, there are a couple of steps that must be followed to be able to build the app to deploy it on the operating system of your choice.
 Ultimately, free open source software PhoneGap will do the majority of the heavily lifting of converting our web based source code into platform specific code.

-Step 0
+#### Step 0
 	Before PhoneGap can be installed, freeware Node.js must be installed.
 	Node.js is an environment that allows Javascript to be run outside of the browser.
 In this case, on the Phonegap cloud.
-It can be found at http://nodejs.org/ .
-Downloading and installing it is generally straight forward.
+It can be found [here] (http://nodejs.org/) Downloading and installing it is generally straight forward.

-Step 1
+#### Step 1
 	Once nodejs is installed, run the following command from your command prompt:
-On Windows: npm install -g phonegap
+On Windows: 'npm install -g phonegap'
-On Mac or Linux: sudo npm install -g phonegap
+On Mac or Linux: 'sudo npm install -g phonegap'
 This might take a few moments, while PhoneGap downloads and installs.

-Step 2
+#### Step 2
-	Once phonegap is installed, follow directions here -> http://docs.phonegap.com/en/3.5.0/guide_cli_index.md.html#The%20Command-Line%20Interface on using the phone gap capabilities.
+	Once phonegap is installed, follow directions here [here] (http://docs.phonegap.com/en/3.5.0/guide_cli_index.md.html#The%20Command-Line%20Interface) on using the phone gap capabilities.

-Step 3
+#### Step 3
 	Once you have followed the steps in the above URL to install Cordova, create a subdirectory, add the specific platform you wish to deploy the app on, and build, the app is ready to be deployed.
 	Instead of trying to run it from the Cordova command line, I would suggest going into your SDK and opening up the workspace from there.
 It is important to note that PhoneGap will not let you add the app to a platform if the required SDK is not downloaded.

-	For Android, follow download from->  http://developer.android.com/sdk/index.html
+	* For Android, follow download from->  [Android SDK] (http://developer.android.com/sdk/index.html)
-	For IOS, follow download from ->	https://developer.apple.com/xcode/downloads/ For Blackberry, follow download ->	http://developer.blackberry.com/
+	* For IOS, follow download from ->	   [IOS SDK](https://developer.apple.com/xcode/downloads/)
+	* For Blackberry, follow download ->   [Blackberry SDK](http://developer.blackberry.com/)

 If you get errors in the platform add step, make sure to have the correct path’s added to your environment variables.
 For android, this requires you have apache ant added to your path as well as your Java Runtime Environment.
 Also, the SDK of your choice must also be attached to the path.

-Step 4
+#### Step 4
 	The app now should be ready for deployment.
 Run it with an emulator or on a connected device.
 	To edit the app or rebuild it, go to where your app has been built and replace the www folder with the updated www folder (www folder holds all of the source code for a web based app).
-Now, all you have to do is run -> cordova build -> from the command prompt and the app will be rebuilt with the new changes.
+Now, all you have to do is run -> 'cordova build' from the command prompt and the app will be rebuilt with the new changes.
 Plugins
 	Phone gap allows the use of plugins to access native phone features.
-Adding plugins is pretty straight forward and necessary if you want to access phone features such as the camera, storage, geolocation, etc. To add a plugin, enter the following command inside an already built phone gap application (in the folder containing the www/plugins/platform/etc folders) -> cordova plugin add <repository-of-plugin>
+Adding plugins is pretty straight forward and necessary if you want to access phone features such as the camera, storage, geolocation, etc. To add a plugin, enter the following command inside an already built phone gap application (in the folder containing the www/plugins/platform/etc folders)

+-> 'cordova plugin add <repository-of-plugin>'

-Run this command this check if the plugin added correctly	->	cordova plugin ls More information on the plugins can be found here -> http://docs.phonegap.com/en/3.3.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide
+Run this command this check if the plugin added correctly	->	'cordova plugin ls' More information on the plugins can be found [here](http://docs.phonegap.com/en/3.3.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)
 Here is a list of some of the most popular and useful available plugins.
 This information can be found in the Phone gap documentation under API reference, along with examples on how to use each of the plugins.

 Name			|		Repository Location
 --------------- |		-------------------